preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 .. image:: user-magaments-groupd-list-omnia.png

+In Omnia 7.5, there are som eddtions ti this list, see the bottom of this page.

 Add a new group
 ----------------
 Click the ADD GROUP button to create a new Omnia group, and use these settings: